The 101st Airborne Division in Vietnam

 In April of 1967, the 1st Brigade (Seperate) was attached to Task Force OREGON and placed under operational control of the III Marine Amphibious Force and moved to Chu Lai.
 At Chu Lai, the 1st Brigade (Seperate) assisted in a large-scale pacification effort in the Quang Tri province.
 Later, the 1st Brigade (Seperate) was called in to assist a Marine battalion finish off an enemy attack around Khe Sahn, which would be the scene of a long,. bloody siege in 1968.

 In the fall of 1967, Task Force Oregon was reorganized into the 23rd Infantry Division.
 Better known as the Americal Division.

 On January 31, 1968, the North Vietnamese launched the Tet Offensive.
 Tet, the traditional Vietnamese New Year Celebration, was supposed to be a peaceful time.

-The 101st Airborne Division, along with the 1st Cavalry Division and the 5th Marine Regiment, began to fight for control of the Hue City.
+The 101st Airborne Division, along with the 1st Cavalry Division, and elements of the 1st & 5th Marine Regiments, (Correction provided by Nicholas Warr 2/26/14, email@example.com) began to fight for control of the Hue City.
 Hue was considered vital to the Communist effort because of its history of Buddhist activism and Communist sympathy.
 The North Vietnamese felt that Hue would be their first political foothold into South Vietnam and committed Regular forces to its capture.

 Fighting in Hue was intense and advances were measured by houses.
 Each building seemed to hold enemy soldiers.
 In some cases, the soldiers of the 101st Airborne fought hand to hand.
 Finally, after much destruction to the city, Hue was liberated from the North Vietnamese.